semr/neo4jena/README.md

 ![alt tag](https://github.com/semr/neo4jena/raw/master/doc/image/example3.PNG)

-###  Example: Multiple Statemnets including Literal values
+###  Example: Multiple Statements including Literal values

 Following figure have multiple statements about the same subject.
 The object can be a URI or literal value.